nathanreyes/v-calendar-docs/popovers.md

 #### Step 2: Reference the slot from the attribute's popover object

-With the slot created with its custom name, all we need to do is reference that name using the `popover.slot` property.
+Once we have created the uniquely named slot, all we need to do is reference that name from the `popover.slot` property.

 ```javascript
 const color = '#ff8080';